HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

  Carolin Görgen, *The California Camera Club: Collective Visions in the Making of the American West*.
 University of Oklahoma Press, forthcoming October 28, 2025.
 Sponsored by a publication grant from the Wyeth Foundation for American Art.

- Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	“Bound Histories: Memories, Materialities, and Meanings of Photo Albums,” *Photographica*, No. 12 (forthcoming 2026).
+ Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	“Bound Histories: Memories, Materialities, and Meanings of Photo Albums,” *Photographica*, No. 12 (forthcoming spring 2026).

  Carolin Görgen and Monica Bravo, editors, *Ecologies of Photography in the American West*, under advance contract with Leuven University Press, expected 2026/27.